Below is a seven-page excerpt from Chapter Six of my novel, The Lacquered Talisman. This is about one-third of the way into the story.

 Behind his mother’s kneeling form, Radish raised his eyebrows and looked in surprise at his wife.
 Then the two hurriedly bowed to the image.
 They followed Little Chen down Mulberry Lane and into the Zhu yard.
 There, they joined the ritual wailing for the dead.

 Back in the Tang Family Settlement, among all the five households, only an old man and his daughter-in-law remained.
 The rest had either died or fled.
 The old man, a brother of Old Wolf, sent his daughter-in-law back to her parents.
-He wandered out into the Tang graveyard, picked the spot among the burial mounds with the best fengshui, laid down, and died.
-It is said that his ghost still haunts that area.
-So you can see that nobody was left to complain that Radish had broken his contract to marry into the Tang clan and continue Old Wolf’s line.
-Even Radish’s wife went along with the change – she had lived in fear of her father and wanted nothing more than to escape from his cursed house.
+He wandered out into the Tang graveyard, picked the spot among the burial mounds with the best fengshui, lay down, and died.

 Little Chen took this baby, her blood grandson promised to the Tangs, even though the Zhus still had intact lines of heredity through Fortune and through Sao Sao’s surviving son.
-The breakdown in social order that follows a disaster like the plague can result in unforeseen possibilities among the lowest ranks.
-Little Chen recognized that she had an opening, a brief chance at circumventing the iron laws that favored wealthier men like Old Wolf.
+Little Chen recognized that calamity presented an opening, a brief chance at circumventing the iron laws that favored wealthier men like Old Wolf.
+There are no Tangs remaining to point out that our marriage contract promises three sons to Old Wolf.
 She wanted to snatch up for her family all the lines of continuity available.
 You could never have too many.

 Even though Little Chen knew she had fooled the world of mortals, she realized there were other forces to consider.
 That is why she had promptly informed the Earth God of her intentions.
-She had hoped he would understand her situation and intervene on her behalf.
+She had hoped he would understand her situation.
 Still, in her heart she expected retribution.
 She was not surprised when she felt the fevers and chills come on shortly after retrieving Radish.

 She was able to disguise her symptoms for an entire day.
 This gave her time to accept her fate.
 But as she was suffering on her sleeping mat at the dawn of a second feverish morning, she worried that she would soon slip into the plague delirium.
 She needed to hurry and say her goodbyes.
 Little Chen sat up and looked down at the peacefully sleeping form of her youngest child.
 He is already a man.
 She gazed into his pockmarked, unusual face, and through the dizziness and nausea, she reminded herself of her blessing in having been allowed to keep him at her side for so long.